muldjord/skyscraper/docs/CONFIGINI.md

 *Allowed in section(s): `[main]`, `[<PLATFORM>]`*

-#### cacheResize="false"
-By default, to save space, Skyscraper resizes large pieces of artwork before adding them to the resource cache.
-Setting this option to `"false"` will disable this and save the artwork files with their original resolution.
-Beware that Skyscraper converts all artwork resources to lossless PNG's when saving them.
-High resolution images such as covers will take up a lot of space!
-So set this to `"false"` with caution.

-NOTE!
-This is not related to the artwork compositing that happens when generating a game list.
-This is *only* related to how Skyscraper handles artwork when adding it to the resource cache while gathering data from the scraping modules.

-To read about artwork compositing go [here](ARTWORK.md) instead.

-*Allowed in section(s): `[main]`, `[<PLATFORM>]`*

 #### cacheCovers="true"
 Enables/disables the caching of the resource type `cover` when scraping with any module.
 If you never use covers in your artwork configuration, setting this to `"false"` can save you some space.